wavefrontHQ/docs/pages/doc/integrations_aws_ecs.md

 - Access to Amazon Web Services.
 - Access to a [Wavefront proxy](proxies_installing.html) - Preferably running in AWS or a place accessible to your ECS instances.
-- Wavefront AWS integration - Parts of the ECS integration use CloudWatch metrics, which can be acquired by configuring the Wavefront AWS integration.
+- AWS integration - Parts of the ECS integration use CloudWatch metrics, which can be acquired by configuring the AWS integration.

 ### Configure the AWS Integration

 Set up the [AWS integration](integrations_aws_metrics.html).
-This allows Wavefront to collect useful high-level metrics about ECS using the AWS CloudWatch API.
+This allows Tanzu Observability by Wavefront to collect useful high-level metrics about ECS using the AWS CloudWatch API.

 **Note:** To ensure that dashboards display correctly, use only the default EC2 instance name for the ECS cluster.

-## Create AWS ECS Fargate Task Definition for Wavefront
+## Create AWS ECS Fargate Task Definition for Tanzu Observability by Wavefront

-You can set up Wavefront to collect the data from AWS Fargate containers.
+You can set up Tanzu Observability by Wavefront to collect the data from AWS Fargate containers.
 These steps create an ECS task definition that ensures the Wavefront Collector automatically runs on each Fargate instance in your ECS cluster.

 After you've performed the setup, you can view and examine the data in our AWS Fargate dashboard in your Wavefront instance.
 See the screenshot at the bottom of this page.